Key Takeaways

 If you don’t want people from a specific country or IP address to visit your Shopify store, you can always block that country or IP address using a solution/app that offers this feature.

-There are many different apps available that can help you with this.
+There are many different apps available help you fortify your Shopify setup using IP-based solutions that allow you to not only block access but also identify IP location effectively.
 Just type “block ip” in the app store, and choose a reputed app.

 This is a great way to prevent potential hacking attempts and malicious traffic that can hurt your store’s SEO efforts.